ByLaws for Ironwood Cup (also see Standing Rules below)

 - Recruits spotters from her club for appropriate holes to improve pace of play.

-- Ensures that her players are educated in match play rules, procedures and etiquette of match play, i.e., when to pick up the ball on the putting green, when to concede a hole, how to score a hole not completed., etc.
+- Ensure that players are educated in match play rules, procedures and etiquette, i.e., when to pick up the ball on the putting green, when to concede a hole, how to score a hole not completed. etc.